Brent Hinds: Background

 Hinds attended the Alabama School of Fine Arts, a statewide public magnet middle and high school in Birmingham, Alabama.
 Hinds moved to Atlanta in pursuit of a music career where he met Troy Sanders, a future member of Mastodon.
 According to Sanders, he "lived in his van for the next five years", becoming a member of Sanders' then band, Four Hour Fogger.
 The first practice he attended with the band he allegedly "showed up so wasted he couldn't even play".

 Once Four Hour Fogger fell apart, the two stuck together, eventually meeting Brann Dailor and Bill Kelliher at a High on Fire concert in "their friend's basement".
 The four began a new musical venture with singer Eric Saner, working 40-hour weeks and playing in the band in their spare time.
 The band found mainstream success after Saner left the band.
 As Saner and Sanders shared duties as singers, Hinds took more of a role as a vocalist following his departure.

 With Mastodon, Hinds composed the score to Jonah Hex, a 2010 film.
 In June 2011, Hinds' projects Fiend Without a Face and West End Motel released a split-double CD debut studio album.
 In 2012, Hinds formed the supergroup Giraffe Tongue Orchestra with fellow guitarist Ben Weinman of The Dillinger Escape Plan fame, former Jane's Addiction bassist Eric Avery, and former The Mars Volta drummer Thomas Pridgen.

 Hinds began working with psychedelic rock supergroup Legend of the Seagullmen along with Danny Carey of Tool.
 Their eponymous debut album was released in February 2018 on Dine Alone Records.

 Mastodon announced Hinds' departure by mutual decision in March 2025.
-However, in August 2025, before his death, Hinds publicly disputed this account, stating that he had been "kicked out" of the band for what he described as "embarrassing them."
+However, shortly before his death, Hinds publicly disputed this account, stating that he had been "kicked out" of the band for what he described as "embarrassing them."

 Death

-On August 20, 2025, Hinds died aged 51 in a traffic collision while riding a motorcycle.
-Hinds and a BMW SUV collided.
-Hinds was described to be "driving fast" and "spinning in the air" a couple of times after being thrown off his motorcycle.
-According to an Atlanta police crash report, investigators estimate that Hinds was going between 63 and 68 mph (101–109 km/h) at the time of the accident, which is roughly twice the speed limit at the crash site.
-Responding officers reportedly found him alive and moving with visible injuries to his head, arms and torso.
-Hinds was rushed to Grady Memorial Hospital, where he later died.
+On August 20, 2025, Hinds was killed when a BMW SUV hit his motorcycle in Atlanta, Georgia.
+Hinds was traveling on Boulevard when the driver of the SUV turned left from Memorial Drive and collided with Hinds.
+Police estimated that Hinds was traveling between 63 and 68 mph at the time of the crash, roughly twice the speed limit.
+The 911 caller observed Hinds launch into the air and spin multiple times, and responding officers found Hinds conscious and moving with visible injuries to his head, arms and torso.
+He was taken to Grady Memorial Hospital, where he later died from his injuries.
+The police concluded Hinds was at fault for the crash due to his excessive speed, despite an eyewitness disputing that the BMW driver had a green when the driver turned on to Boulevard.